Using Notion Progress Bars to Visually Track Task, Project, or Goal Completion

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Use Notion Progress bars to Visualize Task, Project, or Goal Completion
+How to Use Notion Progress Bars to Visualize Task, Project, or Goal Completion

-What Are Notion Progress bars?
+What Are Notion Progress Bars?

-Setting Up Progress bars in Notion
+Setting Up Progress Bars in Notion

-1. Create a task, project, or goal: Start by creating a task, project, or goal in your Notion Workspace.
-You can use a to-do list, a Kanban board, or any other structure that suits your workflow.
+Start by creating an item in your Notion Workspace.
+Depending on your workflow, use a to-do list, Kanban board, database, or other structure.

-Utilizing Progress bars for Task management
+Utilizing Progress Bars for Task Management

 1. Create a task database: